AIB submits interim report on Air Force plane crash that killed ex-COAS in Kaduna

 By Kingsley Omonobi & Lawani Mikairu

-THE interim report of the ill-fated Nigerian Air Force, NAF, King Air -350 aircraft that killed the former Chief of Army Staff LT.
-Gen Ibrahim Attahiru and 10 others military officers including crew members in Kaduna, was released yesterday
+THE interim report of the ill-fated Nigerian Air Force, NAF, King Air -350 aircraft that killed the former Chief of Army Staff Lt.
+Gen Ibrahim Attahiru and 10 other military officers including crew members in Kaduna, was submitted yesterday.

 Submitting the report at NAF Headquarters in Abuja, the Commissioner and Chief Executive Officer of AIB, Engr Akin Olateru, said the submission of the report came three months after the accident.